rsokl/Learning_Python/Python/Module3_IntroducingNumpy/AutoDiff.md

 Tensor(5.0)
 ```

-We can then pass this tensor into standard math functions, thus evaluating the function at the specified point(s).
+We can then pass this tensor directly into NumPy's mathematical functions.
-Much like NumPy, MyGrad provides a wide array of mathematical functions that we can apply to tensors.
 In this example, our function is $f(x)=x^2$.
 We can compute this just as we would with NumPy: either with `x ** 2` or with `numpy.square(x)`.